42elenz/LLMs_psychopathologies/README.md

 - `src/00_call_models.py`: Main script for LLM inference and rating generation
 - `src/01_comparision_and_statistics.ipynb`: Analysis notebook containing all experiments and comparisons from the paper
 - `data/`: Contains prompts, transcripts, and reference ratings
-- `outputs/`: Generated model ratings and statistical analyses
+- `outputs/`: Generated model ratings and statistical analyses; under clinical_rating_sheets all ratings in a comprehensive way can be investigated
 - `docs/`: Interactive visualizations
 - `src/utils/model_config.py`: Model configuration and selection